and-bar/extract_stock_patterns_from_chart/README.md

 This repository contains projects and scripts created along past years.

 # Extract stock patterns from chart.
 This software gives posibility for evaluating stock chart figures, has four embeded charts: candles, lines, MACD, and volumes of traded stocks.
 On top of candle chart draws to simple moving avarges 200 and 50.
+Windows supported version.

 Functionality:
 1. Possibility to draw support and resistance lines.
 With left button of the mouse mark start and end point for the line.